 What Snowbirds Should Know About Estate Planning

 Each state has its own probate laws that apply to owned real estate.
-If you own real estate in another state or spend a lot of time living in a different state, proper estate planning can make life a lot easier on grieving family members when you die.
+This means if you own property in another state or spend a lot of time living in a different state, proper estate planning can make life a lot easier on grieving family members when you die.

-For example, let’s say that you and your spouse buy a second home, a condo in Florida, in which to spend the winter months.
-You take title to the home as joint tenants with rights of survivorship.
+For example, let’s say that you and your spouse buy a second home, a condo in Florida, where you plan to spend the winter months.
+You take the title to the home as joint tenants with rights of survivorship.
 When the last spouse dies, the real estate in Florida would have to go through Florida probate, just like any real estate similarly owned in your home state would have to go through probate there.

 One common solution?
 “Create a revocable living trust and title all of your real estate in it to avoid probate in both states,” says Krull.

-It’s also a good idea to consult with an estate planning attorney in any state where you reside during even part of the year and get durable powers of attorney for finances and healthcare and an advance directive drawn up according to that state’s laws.
+It’s also a good idea to consult with an estate planning attorney in any state where you reside during even part of the year.
+You’ll want to get durable powers of attorney for finances and healthcare and an advance directive drawn up according to that state’s laws.

 “While the laws of most states provide that legal documents properly prepared in one state will be honored in another state, it is ‘cheap insurance’ to cover your bases wherever you spend time,” says Krull.